grafana/mimir/docs/sources/reference-http-api/_index.md

 When multi-tenancy is enabled, endpoints requiring authentication are expected to be called with the `X-Scope-OrgID` HTTP request header set to the tenant ID.
 Otherwise, when multi-tenancy is disabled, Cortex doesn't require any request to have the `X-Scope-OrgID` header.

-Multi-tenancy can be enabled/disabled via the CLI flag `-auth.enabled` or its respective YAML config option.
+Multi-tenancy can be enabled/disabled via the CLI flag `-auth.multitenancy-enabled` or its respective YAML config option.

 _For more information, please refer to the dedicated [Authentication and Authorisation](../guides/authentication-and-authorisation.md) guide._